ammarhakim/gkyl-doc/source/gkyl/VlasovOnCartGrid.rst

    * - Vlasov.Species.bcReflect
      - Particles are specularly reflected (i.e. billiard ball reflection)

-Note that often then "reflection" boundary condition is used to specify a symmetry for particles.
+Note that often "reflection" boundary condition is used to specify a symmetry for particles.

 For example, for a 1x simulation, to specify that the left boundary is a reflector, while the right an absorber use: